decentraland/rca/Incidents/incident-5.md

 ## Impact

 No major impact.
-The Catalyst **peer-ec1** was quickly rollback to `v4.8.0` and **peer-ap1** node was left out from the Load Balancer and the Realm scoring logic to avoid traffic being request/sent from/to that node.
+The Catalyst **peer-ec1** was quickly rolled back to `v4.8.0` and **peer-ap1** node was left out from the Load Balancer and the Realm scoring logic to avoid traffic being request/sent from/to that node.

 ## Solution